kpunjani/flightnode.github.io/about/index.md

+---
+layout: page
+title: About FlightNode
-# Announcing FlightNode - 20 September 2015
+date: 20 September 2015
+comments: false
+categories: [meta]
+sharing: true
+---

+## The initial announcement

 Citizen-science: meet open source software.
 I'm starting an open source project called FlightNode, which will be a platform for citizen science bird